 The road trip takes about 3 hours and will take you to explore an array of fabulous sights.
 Must-stops include the otherworldly Spanish Bay Beach, the Cypress Point lookout, which is the westernmost part of southern California, and the Lone Cypress, a 250-year-old tree perched atop a rock just off the shores of Pebble Beach.

-You can also spend some time in Monterey and visit the famous Monterey Bay Aquarium, and explore the charming town of Carmel by The Sea, considered one of the most romantic towns in the USA.
+You can also spend some time in Monterey and visit the famous Monterey Bay Aquarium, and explore the charming town of Carmel by The Sea, home to the idyllic Carmel Beach and an array of breezy seaside restaurants.

 Distance From San Francisco: 86 mi | 2h15 drive